luycaslima/isometric-tilemap-editor/README.md

 - [x] Tile interface

+- [ ] Layers Class

+  - [ ] Use the pixi layers context for z ordering and layers function

+  - [ ]

-- [ ] TileMap Editor Manager
+- [ ] Tilemaps

   - [x] Create Tilemaps

+  - [ ] Store Layers and insert the Tiles in each layer

+  - [x] Store Tiles, Sprite Size and path for the texture.

+    - [x] Place sprite on the position of the grid and store on the exportable variable the data

+- [x] Tilesets

   - [x] Create Tilesets

+- [ ] Input Manager/Mouse class

+  - [ ] Mouse zoom

+  - [ ] Mouse pan

-      - [ ] Separate from the EditorManager
+  - [ ] Hold mouse button to apply the current tool to tile automatically when moving it

-  - [x] Place sprite on the position of the grid and store on the exportable variable the data
+- [ ] TileMap Editor Manager

   - [x] Show Current selected tile on the grid

   - [x] Select tile from Tileset to draw on map

-  - [ ] Export functions
+  - [ ] Open JSON

-    - [ ] JSON
+  - [ ] Export/Save JSON

 - [ ] TileMap Editor UI/UX